 Yes, there’s a chance of these dystopian futures.
 However, in my two years publishing content about emerging technology impacting our lives, I’ve found that the scariest aspect isn’t the technology, but rather the humans who take advantage of it.
 Technology enters the fold neutral.
 We are the ones who use it for evil.

 The technology being developed today can take our future any number of directions.
-But the direction we ultimately go depends largely on the narratives we choose to act u.
+But the direction we ultimately go depends largely on the narratives we choose to act upon.
 The positive narratives we’re choosing to spread will be put forth in a project called “Qualm Times”.

 Qualm Times consists of continuous commentary on the most important futuristic technology news of the day allowing you to participate with prescient perspectives on where our future may be heading.